Events Over the Last Two Decades in Relation to a Proposed Haida Gwaii Community Forest

 - Provincial staff committed to considering a revenue framework that reflected past precedents after the election.

 - In March 2017, the BC government implemented amendments to the Forest Act, enabling community forests in partnership with BC Timber Sales.
 To ensure provincial consistency the revenue sharing formula, 50% of net revenue split, is set in regulation.
 The proposed community forest for Haida Gwaii is different than most other Community Forests that are free to sell all of the timber they harvest to a willing buyer.
 It is important to note, these community forests have to expend considerable amounts of money up front in planning, developing and harvesting prior to receiving revenue from the sale of logs with no guarantee that revenue from the sale of the logs will exceed expenditures.
-In the case of BCTS partnership volume the community is guaranteed a 50% share of net revenue with no ‘up front’ expenditures or risk.
-This is one of two community forests in the province where government has stated a requirement to have a partnership with BC Timber Sales.
+In the case of BCTS partnership volume, the community is guaranteed a 50% share of net revenue with no ‘up front’ expenditures or risk.
+This is one of two community forests in the province where the government has stated a requirement to have a partnership with BC Timber Sales.

 - In March/April 2017, MIEDS staff and CHN staff consulted across Haida Gwaii communities on draft principles for the management of a Community Forest and a draft mapped area from the Ministry of Forests Lands and Natural Resource Operations.